 Q3.
 How accurate is geotargeting?

 Ans.
 BLE and UWB are the best technologies for geotargeting.
 The latter is a popular choice for indoor consumer targeting.
 When it comes to the great outdoors, however, GPS is always the go-to technology.
-Furthermore, the privacy settings on user-gadgets influence targeting accuracy.
+Furthermore, the privacy settings on user gadgets influence targeting accuracy.

 Q4.
-Is possible to geotarget IP address?
+Is possible to geotarget IP addresses?